ianwa09/distalgo_work/amongus/README.md

 # Clone or download the project files
 # amongus.da should be in your working directory
-# Note that only Python versions 7, 8, and 9 are supported by DistAlgo.
+# Note that DistAlgo supports Python versions 3.7, 3.8, and 3.9.
 ```

 ## Usage